Cluckhead/Bang/Docs/README.md

   | IG04 |             |      |           |

 ### How the Fund Group Filter Works
-- On pages like the metric detail page, a scrollable list of fund groups appears under the latest date.
+- On pages like the metric detail page, a **dropdown** of fund groups appears under the latest date.
 - Only groups with at least one fund present in the current data are shown.
 - Selecting a group filters the view to only show those funds (and their associated benchmarks).
 - The filter is server-side: the page reloads with the `fund_group` query parameter in the URL.
 - The selected group is highlighted and persists across reloads and navigation.
-- The filter UI is accessible and scalable for large numbers of groups.
+- The filter UI is a compact dropdown and is scalable for large numbers of groups.

 ### How to Reuse This Feature on Other Pages
 1. **Load Fund Groups:**